UE and VR Development Technical Notes

 ShortComponents: The rotator will be compressed to 16 bits per component.

-Issues Using UE for Online Networking
+Some Issues When Using UE Online

 UE provides AController::IsLocalControlled to determine whether the current controller is controlling a local entity: